-When you use PPO, United Concordia or Delta Dental participating dentists, the dentist will file the claim for you.
+When you use PPO, United Concordia, Delta Dental, or Western Dental (MIB), participating dentists, the dentist will file the claim for you.

 To file a claim for a PPO Plan non-participating dentist, just request an itemized statement and forward it to the Fund Office.